joxa/joxa/doc/standard-library.rst

 This makes it quite a bit easier to pragmatically manipulate a record.

-Finally, the record system provides a way for the use to get access to several fields at the same time.
+Finally, the record system provides a way for the user to get access to several fields at the same time.
 This is accomplished through a specialized let function.
 So lets say we wanted to get the `name`, `age` and `address` fields from the record all at once.
-We could use the generated let as follows
+We could use the generated `let` as follows

 .. code-block:: clojure

         (example-person/let person-record
                             (name local-name
                             age local-age
                             address local-address)
           {local-name local-age local-address})

 The first argument is the record that will have fields extracted.
-The second argument is a list of field name, reference name pairs while the rest is the body of the let.
-So in this case the value of the `name` field in the `person-record` will be bound to the reference `local-name` and be made available in the body of the let.
+The second argument is a list of field name, reference name pairs, while the rest is the body of the `let`.
+So in this case, the value of the `name` field in the `person-record` will be bound to the reference `local-name` and be made available in the body of the `let`.
 The same is true for `age` and `address`.